aaronbloomfield/ccc/hws/ethprivate/index.md

 There are two things to check to ensure that this worked correctly:

 - It should say "Successfully wrote genesis state (on the last line)"
-- The genesis block hash, shown above as `XXXXXX..XXXXXX`, should exactly match what is listed on the Canvas landing page; it will have an ellipsis (the "..") in the middle of it
+- The genesis block hash, shown above as `XXXXXX..XXXXXX`, should exactly match what is listed on the Canvas assignment page; it will have an ellipsis (the "..") in the middle of it

 **Step 4:** Copy the `geth-config-???.toml` file, in Canvas' Files, onto your computer (it will have a semester/year suffix to it); save it as `geth-config.toml`.
 You can copy it anywhere, but we recommend putting it into the geth directory you created above.
 You need to change two values in that file (search for "CHANGE ME"):